1688KAI/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperStarted.md

     bin/zkServer.sh start

-ZooKeeper logs messages using _logback_ -- more detail available in the [Logging](zookeeperProgrammers.html#Logging) section of the Programmer's Guide.
-You will see log messages coming to the console (default) and/or a log file depending on the logback configuration.
+ZooKeeper logs messages using log4j -- more detail available in the [Logging](zookeeperProgrammers.html#Logging) section of the Programmer's Guide.
+You will see log messages coming to the console (default) and/or a log file depending on the log4j configuration.

 The steps outlined here run ZooKeeper in standalone mode.
 There is no replication, so if ZooKeeper process fails, the service will go down.